Social mobility: Class cultures and social networks

 In the United States, links between minority underperformance in schools have been made with a lacking in the cultural resources of cultural capital, social capital and economic capital, yet inconsistencies persist even when these variables are accounted for.
 "Once admitted to institutions of higher education, African Americans and Latinos continued to underperform relative to their white and Asian counterparts, earning lower grades, progressing at a slower rate and dropping out at higher rates.
 More disturbing was the fact that these differentials persisted even after controlling for obvious factors such as SAT scores and family socioeconomic status".

 The theory of capital deficiency is among the most recognized explanations for minority underperformance academically—that for whatever reason they simply lack the resources to find academic success.
 One of the largest factors for this, aside from the social, economic, and cultural capital mentioned earlier, is human capital.
 This form of capital, identified by social scientists only in recent years, has to do with the education and life preparation of children.
 "Human capital refers to the skills, abilities and knowledge possessed by specific individuals".

 This allows college-educated parents who have large amounts of human capital to invest in their children in certain ways to maximize future success—from reading to them at night to possessing a better understanding of the school system which causes them to be less deferential to teachers and school authorities.
 Research also shows that well-educated black parents are less able to transmit human capital to their children when compared to their white counterparts, due to a legacy of racism and discrimination.

 Markers

 Health

 The term "social gradient" in health refers to the idea that the inequalities in health are connected to the social status a person has.
 Two ideas concerning the relationship between health and social mobility are the social causation hypothesis and the health selection hypothesis.
 These hypotheses explore whether health dictates social mobility or whether social mobility dictates quality of health.
-The social causation hypothesis states that social factors (individual behavior and the environmental circumstances) determine an individual's health.
+The social causation hypothesis states that social factors, such as individual behavior and the environmental circumstances, determine an individual's health.
 Conversely, the health selection hypothesis states that health determines what social stratum an individual will be in.

 There has been a lot of research investigating the relationship between socioeconomic status and health and which has the greater influence on the other.
 A recent study has found that the social causation hypothesis is more empirically supported than the health selection hypothesis.
 Empirical analysis shows no support for the health selection hypothesis.
 Another study found support for either hypotheses depends on which lens the relationship between SES and health is being looked through.
-The health selection hypothesis is supported when people looking at SES and health through labor market lens.
-One possible reason for this is health dictates an individual's productivity and to a certain extent if the individual is employed.
+The health selection hypothesis is supported when people look at SES and health through the labor market lens.
+One possible reason for this is that health dictates an individual's productivity and to a certain extent if the individual is employed.
 While, the social causation hypothesis is supported when looking at health and socioeconomic status relationship through an education and income lenses.